 Kupaa is implemented in partnership with the Ugandan Ministry of Education and Sports, UNICEF Uganda and Yo Uganda.
 FSD Uganda and Centenary Bank are the digital financial service partners for Kupaa.

 Frequently Asked Questions

-Why is Mastercard Labs for Financial Inclusion important?
+Why is the Mastercard Lab for Financial Inclusion important?

-With two billion adults living without access to mainstream financial tools and services, there is an urgent need to speed up the creation of commercially viable products and services for this audience on a global scale.
+With two billion adults living without access to mainstream financial tools and services, there is an urgent need to speed up the creation of commercially viable products and services on a global scale.

 We believe that this region represents some of the most successful countries in terms of implementation and reach of digital financial services.
-While the lab is based in Kenya, we anticipate that it will have both a regional and a global impact.
+While the lab is based in Kenya, it does have both regional and global reach.

 We have implemented a focused, practiced and proven process that includes broad ideation as well as technical and business evaluation leading to prototyping and pilot execution and finally execution.
-At ever step, we combine Mastercard best practices gained from operating in the payments arena for nearly 50 years with leading-edge technologies.
+At every step, we combine Mastercard best practices gained from operating in the payments arena for more than 50 years with leading-edge technologies.